Above: Staff at the National Explosives Factory, Hayle, with the shells that they were producing

 Cornwall’s 4,000 or so “munitionettes” proved vital to Britain’s war effort from 1914-1918.

 But danger was ever-present.
-On 20th December 1916 four munitions workers – including two girls – were killed in an explosion in the National Explosive Factory cordite presses in Hayle.
+On 20th December 1916 at 810am four munitions workers – including two girls – were killed in an explosion in the National Explosive Factory cordite presses in Hayle.

 Pals May Stoneman and Cissie Rogers of Copperhouse were buried alongside each other in Phillack Cemetery.
 Cissie’s headstone records she “lost her life on war work”, May’s that she died “while doing her duty for her country”.

-They were 20 and 21 years old.
+They were 19 and 20 years old.
+May had been working at the factory since 7 May 1913, Cissie only since February of the year that she died.
 For a photogallery of the National Explosives Factory today, click here.

-It didn’t deter other girls.
+It didn’t deter other women.
 Previously only allowed shopwork or domestic service, they worked 12-hour shifts mixing dangerous chemicals to make high explosives, assembling shells, grenades and bullets.

 Others operated made parts for howitzers, machineguns, depth-charges, and tanks.